 Transcript Evaluation Procedure

-Students looking to obtain transfer credit from Johnson College must submit an official copy of their college transcripts to the Enrollment Office or Office of the Registrar.
-Coursework previously completed at another regionally accredited institution or through the Prior Learning Assessment process will be evaluated relative to its equivalency to Johnson College courses and to the chosen major of study.
-The Office of Academics and the Registrar will make final decisions on acceptance of such coursework for transfer credit.
+Students looking to transfer credit into Johnson College must submit an official copy of their college transcripts to the Office of the Registrar.
+Coursework previously completed at another regionally accredited institution, or through the Prior Learning Assessment process, will be evaluated relative to its equivalency to Johnson College courses and to the chosen major of study.
+The Office of the Registrar will make final decisions on acceptance of such coursework for transfer credit.
 Students who wish to transfer courses must follow the procedures below:

 - Complete the steps listed under Application Requirements.